When Mistakes Happen… How to Remove Epoxy

 Because of all the complications of exposure time, temperature, toxicity and poor final result (softening not dissolving), we still consider physical removal (i.e. sanding, scraping, chipping) the best and safest way to remove cured conductive epoxy.
 If the conductive bond to be made is not intended to be permanent, it is best to use another conductive product, such as the CircuitWorks Conductive Pen (CW2200MTP, CW2200STP), or the CircuitWorks Conductive Grease (CW7100), or solder the pieces together to achieve electrical contact.

-If removing CircuitWorks Conductive Epoxy from a metal or glass work surface (like metal or glass), one more option exists.
+If removing CircuitWorks Conductive Epoxy from a metal or glass work surface, one more option exists.
 Heat the epoxy residue with a soldering iron set to 500-600°F. The epoxy will soften and lose adhesion, and can then be easily scrapped off.
 Again, this removal method can be used on metal, glass or any surface that will not be adversely affected by high temperatures, not PCB material.
 The high temperatures involved will melt most plastics and can damage circuit boards by leaving an unsightly burned spot, or causing the board to de-laminate in the area of heating.

 So mistakes happen, but there are options to remove epoxy, albeit limited.
 If you have any questions, please contact us at 770-424-4888 or email@example.com.